Meet Richard Rekhy who went from a mid-sized accounting firm to becoming the CEO at KPMG India

 I used to ask my clients to pay our fees in advance so that I could meet the office running expenses like rent, salaries, etc. This requires belief in oneself, perseverance, and confidence that one day you will succeed.
 In other words, it was a typical start-up of today’s time.

-The pride for doing it on your own was the making of what I went on to become and it was great learning.
+The pride for doing it on my own was the making of what I went on to become and it was great learning.

 What next?